Waves in space-dependent and time-dependent materials: a systematic comparison: Marchenko-type focusing functions

 \subsection{Space-dependent material}

 Building on work by \cite{Rose2001PRA, Rose2002IP}, geophysicists used the Marchenko equation to develop methods for retrieving the wave field inside a space-dependent material from reflection measurements at its boundary \citep{Broggini2012EJP, Broggini2012GEO, Wapenaar2014JASA, Ravasi2016GJI, Staring2018GEO, Jia2018GEO}.
 Focusing functions play a central role in this methodology.
-It has recently been shown that there exists a close relation between these focusing functions and the propagator matrix \citep{Wapenaar2022GEO, Wapenaar2023GJI}.
+For a 1D space-dependent material, a Marchenko-type focusing function $F_x(x,x_0,t)$ is defined as a specific solution of the wave equation, which focuses at the focal point $x=x_0$ (i.e., $F_x(x_0,x_0,t)\propto \delta(t)$) and which propagates unidirectionally through the focal point.
+It has recently been shown that there exists a close relation between focusing functions and the propagator matrix \citep{Wapenaar2022GEO, Wapenaar2023GJI}.
 Here we briefly review this relation for a space-dependent material with parameters $\alpha(x)$ and $\beta(x)$.
 We start by noting that the elements $W_x^{P,P}(x,x_0,t)$ and $W_x^{Q,Q}(x,x_0,t)$ are symmetric functions of time, whereas $W_x^{P,Q}(x,x_0,t)$ and $W_x^{Q,P}(x,x_0,t)$ are asymmetric functions of time.
 This follows simply from equation (\ref{eq220corJst}) and the expressions for matrices ${\bf W}_x$ and ${\bf J}$ in equations (\ref{eq90bc}) and (\ref{eq21a}).
 For elements $W_x^{P,P}(x,x_0,t)$ and $W_x^{P,Q}(x,x_0,t)$ these symmetry properties are also clearly seen in Figures \ref{Fig3}a and \ref{Fig3}b, respectively.
-Exploiting these symmetries, Marchenko-type focusing functions can be expressed in terms of the elements of the propagator matrix, according to
+Exploiting these symmetries, Marchenko-type focusing functions can be expressed in terms of the elements of the propagator matrix, according to \citep{Wapenaar2023GJI}

 From these expressions and equations (\ref{eq114b}) and (\ref{eq90bc}) we obtain the following focusing conditions for $x=x_0$